shijistar/enum-plus/README.md

 ## Q&A

-### Why do you need this library?
-TypeScript already has a built-in enum type
+### Why do I need this library?
+TypeScript already has the built-in enum

-TypeScript's built-in enum type (`enum`) only implements the basic functionality of [Enumeration](https://en.wikipedia.org/wiki/Enumerated_type), which is to prevent magic numbers and control flow.
-However, for a front-end engineer, the use cases for enums go beyond this.
+TypeScript's built-in enum type (`enum`) only implements the basic functionality of [Enumeration](https://en.wikipedia.org/wiki/Enumerated_type), which is to prevent magic numbers and conditional branching.
+However, as a front-end engineer, the needs for enumerations are not merely these.
 We also need:

+TypeScript's built-in enum only provides the basic functionality of [Enumeration](https://en.wikipedia.org/wiki/Enumerated_type): preventing magic numbers and regulating control flow.
+However, as a front-end engineer, the needs for enumerations are not merely these.
+We also need:

-1. _Avoid magic numbers_
+1. _Eliminate magic numbers_
-2. _Control flow in `if` or `switch` statements_
+2. _Used in the if or switch statements for conditional branching_
-3. **Add display text to enums, so that enums can be directly used to generate various form controls, such as dropdowns, checkboxes, tabs, labels, etc.**
-4. **Enum text should ideally support internationalization**
+3. **Add display names to enums, and should support internationalization**
-5. **Extend enums with additional metadata fields, such as color, icon, description, etc.**
+4. **Add custom metadata fields, such as color, icon, and description, etc.**
-6. **Quickly convert a number to the corresponding internationalized text, making it easy to displayed business data**
+5. **Enums can be generated into various form controls such as dropdowns, menus, tabs, etc.**
+6. **Convert values directly into localized names for displaying business data in the UI**

 If you need these features, then `enum-plus` is designed for you.
 If you are a front-end engineer, we strongly recommend you give it a try!

 ### It seems that TypeScript is going to deprecate enum?

-Regardless of whether the `enum` feature will be replaced in the future, the concept of **enumeration** will not disappear.
-It is one of the most basic features in many high-level languages. `enum-plus` was born to make up for the shortcomings of TypeScript's built-in enum, and it is a purely runtime library that will not be affected by the development of the TypeScript language.
-So you can use it with confidence.
-It will neither become obsolete nor be deprecated in the future.
+Whether the enum **feature** will be replaced in the future or not, the **concept** of enumeration will never disappear.
+It is one of the most basic features in many high-level languages.

+`enum-plus` was precisely created to make up for the shortcomings of TypeScript's built-in enum.
+It is a pure runtime library and will not be affected by the development of the TypeScript language.
+Therefore, you can use it with complete confidence.
+It will neither become outdated nor be deprecated in the future.

-> The TypeScript team does not have a clear plan to abolish `enum`, but it may indeed be prohibited in [some cases](https://www.typescriptlang.org/tsconfig/#erasableSyntaxOnly).
-The fundamental reason is that `enum` is neither a purely TypeScript type (completely removed at compile time) nor purely JavaScript runtime code, but a mixture of both, which brings significant complexity to the compiler.
+> The TypeScript team does not have a clear plan to deprecate enum.
+However, it is indeed not supported in [some cases](https://www.typescriptlang.org/tsconfig/#erasableSyntaxOnly).
+The key reason is that enum is neither a pure TypeScript type (which can be completely removed during compilation) nor pure JavaScript runtime code, but a mixture of the two, which brings significant complexity to the compiler.

 ### Why doesn't the search function work in Ant Design's Select component, after localization is enabled?